 CG6 – Learn about new technologies applicable to food safety and quality

-CE1 – Know the advanced quality management systems and the new food safety protocols
+CE1 – Know advanced quality management systems and new food safety protocols

-CE2 – Use basic knowledge of the epidemiological method as a scientific procedure for application in health problems related to food and act against foodborne outbreaks and their economic impact
+CE2 – Use basic knowledge of the epidemiological method as a scientific procedure for application to health problems related to food and respond to foodborne outbreaks and their economic impact.

 CE3 – Know the main alert and surveillance systems, regional, national and transnational

-CE4 – Carry out the toxicological risk assessment arising from dietary exposure
+CE4 – Carry out the assessment of toxicological risk from dietary exposure

 CE5 – Know the current status and epidemiology of the main emerging etiological agents of foodborne diseases

-CE6 – Be able to correctly use sources of documentation relating to food standards
+CE6 – Be able to correctly use the sources of documentation relating to food standards

 CE7 – Know the fundamental aspects of liability arising from food legislation

-CE8 – Know the structure and management of the food analysis laboratory and its usefulness for food quality and safety
+CE8 – Understand the structure and management of the food analysis laboratory and its usefulness for food quality and safety.

 CE9 – Prepare food safety and quality reports